29 November 2005

 Senator the Hon Ian Macdonald

 Minister for Fisheries, Forestry and Conservation

 CANBERRA ACT 2600

-I am satisfied that AFMA, has provided an adequate report on the current and likely impacts of actions taken in accordance with the management arrangements for this fishery.
+I am satisfied that AFMA, through the PZJA, has provided an adequate report on the current and likely impacts of actions taken in accordance with the management arrangements for this fishery.
 The assessment has identified a number of environmental risks associated with the fishery that need to be addressed in the medium term and I have made a number of recommendations (at Attachment A) relating to their management.
-I understand that these recommendations have been discussed with and agreed to by officials in AFMA and DEH, while officials from the Department of Agriculture, Fisheries and Forestry (DAFF) have agreed to recommendation 4.
+I understand that the PZJA has received advice from AFMA and through the relevant Torres Strait fisheries advisory bodies supporting the recommendations.

-I propose to include product from the SJTF WTO on the list of Exempt Native Specimens so that exporters would not require EPBC Act export permits.
-The fishery would continue to operate as a WTO for the 3 year period of the declaration and all WTO conditions would continue to apply.
+I also propose to include product from this WTO fishery on the List of Exempt Native Specimens so that exporters will not require EPBC Act export permits.
+The fishery would continue to operate as a WTO for the period of the declaration (3 years) and all WTO conditions would continue to apply.

-I would like to thank you for the constructive way in which your officials have approached this task and have attached for your information a copy of my advice to Hon Tony Rundle, AFMA Chairman
+I would like to thank you for the constructive way in which your officials have approached this task and have attached for your information a copy of my advice to the Hon Tony Rundle, AFMA Chairman.

 Delegate of the Minister for the Environment and Heritage